var-dev/aws-cdk-app3/backend/README.md

 # Backend Overview.
-Apart from obvious, minimization of repetition of the same code over and over again, when a web page needs to be hosted, user authenticated, AWS resources interfaced with, I intend to keep this "chapter" to document some design pattern related to `backend` serverless development using AWS CDK.
+Basically `backend` is just a reminder of what to do when a web page needs to be hosted, user authenticated, AWS resources interfaced with, etc. Apart from obvious, minimization of repetition of the same code, the intention is to keep this "chapter" to document some design pattern related to serverless development using AWS CDK.

-## Architecture (AI generated)
-The `backend` chapter of this project is designed using a microservices architecture to ensure scalability and maintainability.
-Each service is responsible for a specific functionality and communicates with other services via RESTful APIs.

-## Technologies Used (AI generated)
-- **Programming Language**: Typescript
-- **Framework**: AWS CDK
-- **Database**: N/A
-- **Authentication**: Okta
-- **Containerization**: AWS Lambda
-- **Orchestration**: AWS CDK

 ## Key Functionalities (AI generated)
 - **Certificate Generation**: Handles the creation and signing of digital certificates.
 - **User Management**: Manages user registration, authentication, and authorization.
 - **API Gateway**: Acts as a single entry point for all client requests and routes them to the appropriate services.
 - **Logging and Monitoring**: Implements logging and monitoring to track the performance and health of the services.

-## Setup Instructions (AI generated)
-1. Clone the repository.
-2. Navigate to the `backend` directory.
-3. Build the Docker images using `npm run build`.
-4. Follow the URL *AppStack.distributionUrl

-## Contribution Guidelines
-- Fork the repository.
-- Create a new branch for your feature or bugfix.
-- Submit a pull request with a detailed description of your changes.

 ### Here's `backend` structure with a brief description of some nested folders: